hamsar4j/apple-notes-mcp/README.md

 1. "Create a new note titled 'Meeting Notes' with content 'Discussed project timeline and deliverables'"
 2. "List all my notes in the 'Work' folder"
-3. "Get the content of my note 'Shopping List'"
+3. "Read the content of my note 'Shopping List'"
 4. "Update the note 'Project Ideas' with new content about our app concept"
 5. "Rename the note 'Old Title' to 'New Title'"
 6. "Search for notes containing 'important'"